Last Updated: February 17, 2019

 Toa Payoh Rojak is one of the rare hawker stalls with a system of queue numbers to make sure hungry customers get their share of the sweet and spicy rojak with flexible customisation of certain ingredients and level of spiciness.

-I’ve had my fair share of this dish and I have to give their version of Rojak (S$4) a thumbs-up — it was an eclectic and delicious mixture of fresh bean sprouts, spinach, tau pok and youtiao speckled with crushed peanuts, all smothered in the sweet and tangy shrimp paste dressing.
+I’ve had my fair share of this dish from Old Airport Road and I have to give their version of Rojak (S$4) a thumbs-up — it was an eclectic and delicious mixture of fresh bean sprouts, spinach, tau pok and youtiao speckled with crushed peanuts, all smothered in the sweet and tangy shrimp paste dressing.

 Toa Payoh Rojak: #01-108 | Opening Hours: 11am – 10pm (Closed on Wednesdays)